pm390/recsys2022/readme.md

 This notebook generates the ICM ( Item Content Matrix) in a scipy sparse format.
 The general idea is to map each couple of (category_id,feature_id) into a new id and after performing this mapping we also consider category_id alone as a feature.
 This last choice is to laverage the information provided in the dataset explanation ( third dot of Content data ).

-"""
-Some items may not share any feature_category_ids if they are different types of items, for example trousers will share very few category ids with shirts and will share even less category ids with sandals.
+>Some items may not share any feature_category_ids if they are different types of items, for example trousers will share very few category ids with shirts and will share even less category ids with sandals.
-"""

 This explains that even if the value of a category is different for two items if they share the same category id they can be partially similar.

 ## Auto_ecnoder_features